yerf123/course-RH/book/duckietown-robotics-development/04_advanced/03_logs/00_logs.md

     laptop-container $ rosbag record /![MY_ROBOT]/camera_node/image/compressed /![MY_ROBOT]/wheels_driver_node/wheels_cmd

-Record the bag file for 30 seconds and then stop the recording using `Ctrl+C`.
+Record the bag file for 30 seconds and then stop the recording using <kbd>Ctrl</kbd>+<kbd>C</kbd>.
 Use the `rosbag info ![filename].bag` command to get some information about the bag file.
 If the bag does not have messages from both the topics, check if you ran the container correctly.

 Stop the demo before proceeding.